KyberNetwork/developer-portal/docs/usecases-reserves.md

 ## Setup Your Reserve
 - To learn more about the Fed Price Reserve, [click here](guide-fedpricereserves.md).
+- To learn more about the Automated Price Reserve, [click here](guide-automatedreserves.md).
 - To learn more about the Orderbook Reserve, [click here](guide-orderbookreserves.md).